Minister Blizzard

 Minister Blizzard is a fictional character appearing in DC Comics publications and related media, commonly as a recurring adversary of the superhero Wonder Woman.
 A would-be world conqueror from a hidden Arctic civilization, he debuted in 1948 in Wonder Woman #29, written by an uncredited Joye Hummel Murchison and illustrated by Harry G. Peter.
 One of two members of Wonder Woman's rogues gallery introduced in the 1940s to have an ice/snow motif, Minister Blizzard (after the Blue Snowman, who first appeared three years prior), was an early progenitor of the comics trope of the ice-gun wielding supercriminal, preceding more recognizable DC Comics antagonists such as Mr. Freeze and Captain Cold, as well as Marvel Comics' Blizzard.

-Minister Blizzard's Golden, Silver and Bronze Age comics appearances all portray him as a Machiavellian politician with chalk-white skin bent on plunging the world into a second ice age, inevitably bringing him into conflict with Wonder Woman and her allies.
+Minister Blizzard's Golden, Silver and Bronze Age comics appearances all portray him as a manipulative politician with chalk-white skin bent on plunging the world into a second ice age, inevitably bringing him into conflict with Wonder Woman and her allies.
 His Modern Age appearances have portrayed him variously as an eco-terrorist, as well as a fanatical cult leader.